ahnlok/Team-Generator/README.md

 ## Guidance
  ![oopguidline](./oop.gif)
 ### Video Link: <https://drive.google.com/file/d/19VugSNKs_Q_QpKKq0Z6WI5jdKXiQhBff/view>
-### The result from "team.html" would look like this:
+### The result from the "output" folder, you will see "team.html."
+It would look like this once you open it on the browser after you complit your input in terminal:
  ![image](./image.jpg)

 ---